M3351AN/Torikki-Store/README.md

 # Torikki-Store
-KernelSU module used to read the umount application package name to automatically fill in the target.txt of Tricky Store.
-It is not applicable to other su managers except KernelSU.
+KernelSU module to automatically fill target.txt of Tricky Store with umounted application.It is not applicable to other su managers except KernelSU.

 ## Credits
 [magiskModuleDev](https://github.com/jark006/magiskModuleDev/)